Job Listings

 The Richmond Police Department is currently accepting applications for a Full Time Police Officer.
 Our Department’s focus is a community based approach that encourages a collaborative effort utilizing a variety of services in problem solving.
 Richmond is a quiet suburb in Chittenden County, serving a population of 4,200 citizens.

-The Richmond Police Department offers a competitive benefits package including take home cruiser in a 30 mile radius, Vermont Municipal Employees Retirement System Group D, paid vacation, holidays, sick leave, medical, dental, and life insurance and upon completion of mandatory training, the starting salary is $30.18 per hour, as set forth in the NEPBA (New England Police Benevolence Association) contract.
+The Richmond Police Department offers a competitive benefits package including take home cruiser in a 30 mile radius, Vermont Municipal Employees Retirement System Group D, paid vacation, holidays, sick leave, medical, dental, and life insurance and upon completion of mandatory training, the starting salary is $36.95 per hour and goes as high as $56.50.
 Lateral transfers are eligible to receive credit for experience.

 Entrance requirements can be found and reviewed at vcjtc.vermont.gov/training/three/entrance-standards